bootchk/documentStyle/documentStyle/model/README.txt

 Classes for domains of style property values.

+These are only used for QWidget views of StyleProperty.
+QML views defined these models separately (redundantly and differently, using continguous enums?)

 Rationale:
 - framework enum classes are not pickleable
 -- enums of int (deficiency of PySide pickling)